 What is a nomad?
+The nomad definition

 Before we answer the question: What is a digital nomad?
 Let’s first have a look at the term “nomad”.
-A nomad in a modern description is a person who doesn’t have a stable and permanent home as such but rather moves from one place to another.
+The nomad definition in a modern description is a person who doesn’t have a stable and permanent home as such but rather moves from one place to another.
 There is no fixed definition of how long you have to be “on the road” or how fast you have to move or where you have to go, to be considered as a nomad and not just as a long-term traveler.

 However, other than travelers, nomads are usually traveling for so long (maybe even their entire life) that they have to make money as they go.
 They get local jobs, such as in farm work or in hospitality, to be able to buy all their daily necessities and move to the next place.
 Some people prefer to stay longer in certain places, so-called “slow traveler”, some people move to the next location quicker.